charles-crawford/sentiment-light/README.md

 #### In your EC2
 Go to your AWS EC2 console and copy the public url for your EC2 instance.
 There is a curl request in `applications/test-requests.txt` you can use to check if the app is up and running.
-Run these commands from your EC@ shell:
+Run these commands from your EC2 shell:

 `chmod +x application/test-requests.sh`<br>
 `./application/test-requests.sh`